broccolijs/broccoli/README.md

 ## Security

-* Currently Broccoli binds to on `0.0.0.0`, exposing your app to the world, unless you use a firewall.
+* Currently Broccoli binds to `0.0.0.0`, exposing your app to the world, unless you use a firewall.
 This is what Rails does, but it still seems like bad practice.